The Utah Black Hawk War: Gottfredson, Phillip B

 Oxford Bibliographies states, "Settler colonialism is an ongoing system of power that perpetuates the genocide and repression of indigenous peoples and cultures."
 See Oxford Bibliographies Settler Colonialism.

-"We took from them almost all their land—the reservations are just a tiny remnant of traditional tribal homelands.
+Professor Dr. Daniel McCool, University of Utah, sums it up, "We took from them almost all their land—the reservations are just a tiny remnant of traditional tribal homelands.
 We tried to take from them their hunting rights, their fishing rights, the timber on their land.
 We tried to take from them their water rights.
-We tried to take from them their culture, their religion, their identity, and perhaps most importantly, we tried to take from them their freedom." -Professor Dr. Daniel McCool University of Utah.
+We tried to take from them their culture, their religion, their identity, and perhaps most importantly, we tried to take from them their freedom."

 The Mormon's Black Hawk War in Utah was a disgraceful affair.
 To this day, the Church of Jesus Christ of Latter-day Saints has never rescinded Brigham Young's "Extermination Order No. 2" on the Timpanogos since 1849 nor acknowledged its role in the war.
 Their mission to 'save the heathens from hell' is a colonial lie that needs burying.
 It was a thinly veiled excuse for looting Indigenous resources and land, reducing their populations, and imprisoning them on reservations.
 It was all an elaborate coverup to get rich - "Gold, God, and Glory."
 The apparent hypocrisy, such as the Mormons giving Indigenous people a book that says, 'Thou shalt not steal," serve to remind us of the lack of honesty, justice, and shrewd manipulation to subjugate the Indigenous Tribes of Utah.

 Phillip's great-grandfather Peter Gottfredson, who lived among the Timpanogos during the war, wrote, "I have often queried, why should those conditions be forgotten, and why has so little interest been taken in keeping memoranda and records of events and conditions of those early and trying times?"
-1919 Peter Gottfredson authored his firsthand tell-all account of the Black Hawk War Indian Depredations in Utah.
+1919 Peter Gottfredson, a Mormon bishop for 20 years, authored his firsthand tell-all account of the Black Hawk War Indian Depredations in Utah.
 See Peter and Hans In The Indian Camps

 The Timpanogos Nation: "We were living in Peace!"